-Career and Transition Services teach students the skills necessary to navigate transitions in their life such as the transition from the educational system to the workforce or to post secondary training or school.
-The goal is to help students learn to envision a future that is productive, achievable, and stimulating.
-This goal is achieved through a combination of classroom training and actual worksite training, allowing students the opportunity to acquire the skills, aptitudes, and attitudes needed to successfully transition from high school to post-secondary training, the workforce, and to adulthood.
+Career and Transition Services are activities that teach students the skills necessary to navigate transitions in their life such as the transition from the educational system to the workforce, post secondary training, or school.
+The goal of our education programs is to help students learn to envision a future that is productive, achievable, and stimulating.
+This goal is achieved through a combination of classroom training and worksite training.
+These coordinated set of transitional programs give students the opportunity to acquire the skills, aptitudes, and attitudes needed to successfully move from high school to post-secondary training, employment, and adulthood.

 Training opportunities on campus include culinary services (which prepares more than 500 meals each day), recycling and waste management, materials/inventory management (including using barcode scanners), vehicle management (including auto detailing), environmental services, and the donation center (which is an on-campus retail environment).
 In addition to on-campus opportunities, students may take advantage of internships to explore specific interests and abilities.

 E&R Sales is a national wholesale balloon distributor located in RIchmond, VA.
 They carry products like balloon weights, Ultra Hi-Float, helium regulators, curling ribbon and twister balloons.
 Through E&R Sales, our students have the opportunities to make gift packages, build and recycle boxes, and even learn to manage inventory.